-The grasses on plains are fantastically long, with the red oat grass in seed there is a red tinge to the plains in preparation for arrival of wildebeest migration.
+The grasses on plains are fantastically long and with the red oat grass in seed, there is a red tinge to the plains in preparation for arrival of wildebeest migration.
 The days are warm with temperatures ranging from 15 – 31 degrees Celsius, rain falls mostly in late afternoon and evenings.
 We tend to go out with picnics for longer game drives at this time of year.

 There are waterbuck with young calves, impala, bushbuck and baboons in the forest margins close to the Marsh.
 Warthog seem to be everywhere with males busy sparring for females.
 Sows have piglets of around seven months old at this time of year.

-There are lots of beautiful butterflies around including swallowtails in the woodlands around the Mara River, and African Monarchs in the grasslands.
+There are lots of beautiful butterflies around including swallowtails in the woodlands around the Mara River and African monarchs in the grasslands.